Davermouse/gpm-tool/README.md

 ![The Gunparade logo in GPM Tool](images/logo.png)

 Welcome to a very early version of gpm-tool.
-This tool can currently open a [GunParade March](https://en.wikipedia.org/wiki/Gunparade_March) BIN file, and allows you to:
+This tool can currently open a [Gunparade March](https://en.wikipedia.org/wiki/Gunparade_March) BIN file, and allows you to:

 - View the script for story events in the game
 - Browse raw textures